-Reason: To encourage the identified opportunity for incidental mineral extraction, prior and as part of the proposed development and having due regard to the Hampshire Minerals and Waste Local Plan 2013 and the National Planning Policy Framework.
+Reason: To encourage the identified opportunity for incidental mineral extraction, prior and as part of the proposed development and having due regard to policy of the Havant Borough Local Plan (Core Strategy) 2011 and the National Planning Policy Framework.

-No development shall take place until all trees and hedgerows that are to be retained within or adjacent to the site have been enclosed with temporary protective fencing in accordance with BS:5837:2012 'Trees in relation to design, demolition and construction.
+15 No development shall take place until all trees and hedgerows that are to be retained within or adjacent to the site have been enclosed with temporary protective fencing in accordance with BS:5837:2012 'Trees in relation to design, demolition and construction.
 Recommendations'.
 The fencing shall be retained throughout the period of construction and no activity prohibited by BS:5837:2012 shall take place within such protective fencing during the construction period.